 - 31. Council is committed to promoting and supporting compliance with Hong Kong Standards by members.
 Council therefore expects members to observe Hong Kong Standards. - 32.
-Apparent failures by members to comply with Hong Kong Standards are liable to be enquired into by the appropriate committee established under the authority of the HKICPA, and disciplinary action may result.
+Apparent failures by practice units to comply with Hong Kong Standards are liable to be enquired into by the Accounting and Financial Reporting Council and disciplinary action may result.
+Practice units should seek their own legal advice.